Applying to the Klingenstein-Simons Fellowship Awards in Neuroscience

 - The candidate must have a tenure track appointment or equivalent.
 A letter indicating the commitment of institutional resources to establish the investigator and the prospects for long-term support by the institution must be provided by an institutional official (e.g., dean), including date of appointment.

-- The candidate must be an independent investigator at a university, medical center or research institute with no more than four years having passed since completing postdoctoral training and the start of his/her tenure track or equivalent appointment.
+- The candidate must be an independent investigator at a university, medical center, or research institute with a maximum of four years between the completion of last postdoc and the application deadline.

 - U.S. citizenship is not a requirement, but it’s expected that candidates will be permanent residents of the U.S. and their research will be conducted in U.S. institutions.

-- Applicants must inform the EAJK Fund of other sources of funding.
+- Applicants must inform the Esther A. & Joseph Klingenstein Fund of other sources of funding.
 Although there’s no strict prohibition against holding more than one fellowship at one time, the Fund may take other funding into account when deciding whether to grant an Award.

 The award of $225,000 is payable over a three-year period beginning July 1.
 It may be used for salary support, research assistants, equipment, or for any other purpose which promotes the scientific activities of the Klingenstein-Simons Fellow.
 The award is for the exclusive use of the Fellow and may not be used for institutional or departmental support.
 No provision is made for institutional overhead, but fringe benefits may be charged to the award.
 Payments will be made to the investigator’s institution with the understanding that the total amount of the award is to be made available to the Klingenstein-Simons Fellow, and will be transferred (together with any purchased equipment) should the Fellow change institutions.
 Annual reviews of the Fellow’s activities and the funds disbursed will be required.